 Political Relationship Marketing

 Another definition of political marketing brings it very much in line with relationship marketing theory (Henneberg and O’Shaughnessy 2009).
 According to Henneberg (1996, p.
 777), political marketing seeks to “establish, maintain and enhance long-term voter relationships at a profit for society and political parties, so that the objectives of the individual political actors and organizations involved are met”.
 This relationship marketing approach has shifted marketing’s emphasis away from a focus on product to a focus on relationships and the co-creation of value (Arndt 1979; Grönroos 1994a; Bolton et al. 2004; Vargo and Lusch 2004).
-The application of this approach to political marketing, at least in theory, has been under explored (Henneberg and O’Shaughnessy 2009).
+The application of this approach to political marketing, at least in theory, has been under explored (Henneberg and O’Shaughnessy 2009; Dean and Croft, 2001).
 This is despite the fact that political relationship marketing has the potential to stabilise a party’s core support and reduce the number of swing voters (Scammell 1999; Henneberg and O’Shaughnessy 2009).
-Enacting such an approach would involve consulting voters on an ongoing basis, not just at election time, treating voters as stakeholders, and involving voters in policy and thus ‘value’ creation thereby fostering a sense of political ownership (Henneberg and O’Shaughnessy 2009).
+Enacting such an approach would involve consulting voters on an ongoing basis, not just at election time, treating voters as stakeholders, and involving voters in policy and thus ‘value’ creation thereby fostering a sense of political ownership (Henneberg and O’Shaughnessy 2009; Dean and Croft, 2001).

 Technology as an Enabler of Political Relationship Marketing